-Staff professional learning around social-emotional learning
+Staff professional learning around social-emotional learning, equity, and diversity.

 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.